ivan-korobkov/pdef/docs/http-rpc.md

 -------------
 Responses must be returned as `application/json;charset=utf-8` strings.
 Successful invocation results must be returned as `HTTP 200 OK` responses.
-Application exceptions (specified in interfaces via `@throws`) must be returned as `HTTP 422 Unprocessable entity` responses.
+Application exceptions (specified in the application interface via `@throws`) must be returned as `HTTP 422 Unprocessable entity` responses.

 Sending an invocation
 ---------------------
 ```
+Given an invocation chain and an application interface (the root interface).
-Assert that the last method in an invocation chain is terminal.
+Assert that the last method in an invocation chain is terminal
-It must expect a data type as a result or be void.
+(its result is a data type or it is void).

 If the last method in an invocation chain is @post:
     Set the request HTTP method to POST